-3.4.
-Guests

-As per the clause 8 of the Occupancy Agreement, a guest is any person visiting the Residence at the express or implied invitation of a resident.

-- a.
-It is your responsibility to ensure your guests are aware of appropriate behaviour.
-You are accountable for the actions and behaviour of your guest(s). - b.
-You will be held financially responsible for any costs related to damages caused by your guests. - c.
+3.5.
+Guests and overnight visitors

+- 3.5.1.
+A guest is any person visiting the Residence at the express or implied invitation of a resident, including family members. - 3.5.2.
+The Resident is responsible for the conduct and behaviour of all guests and the Resident is liable for any damage caused by a guest.
+A Resident may also be subject to disciplinary or other action under University policies as a result of the conduct and behaviour of their guests. - 3.5.3.
+You can have only one guest for an overnight stay and must complete and return a Visitor's registration form for each guest, for each stay. - 3.5.4.
 If you wish to invite a guest to stay for more than two nights, you need to register this person as a guest with the Front Office of the Residence.
-Each semester you should not exceed a cumulative total of seven nights of a guests staying with you. - d.
-If you wish to have a guest stay four or more nights consecutively, you need to submit a request to the Residence Management. - e.
-Overnight guests under the age of 17 are not permitted in any Residence. - f.
-Guests are not encouraged to stay in the Residence during examination period without the agreement of the Residence Management (or their nominee).
+Each semester you should not exceed a cumulative total of seven nights of a guests staying with you. - 3.5.5.
+If you wish to have a guest stay four or more nights consecutively, you need to submit a request to the Residence Management.

-- g.
-You are not permitted to give/loan your keys or swipe cards to non-residents for any reason. - h.
-A guest cannot use your bedroom when you are away from the Residence. - i.
-Residence staff may refuse entry to any guest or evict a guest from the Residence, for example (but not limited to), if they breach Residence policies or if their presence is distressing to another resident.
+- 3.5.6.
+Overnight guests under the age of 17 are not permitted in any Residence. - 3.5.7.
+Guests are not to stay in the Residence during examination period without the agreement of the Residence Management (or their nominee). - 3.5.8.
+You must accompany the approved guest at all times, and are not permitted to give/loan your keys, swipe cards or security devices to a guest or other non-resident for any reason. - 3.5.9.
+A guest cannot use your room when you are away from the Residence. - 3.5.10.
+Residence staff may refuse entry to any guest or evict a guest from the Residence, for example (but not limited to), if they breach Residence policies or if their presence is distressing to another resident. - 3.5.11.
+If a guest is staying in your room without having been registered or approved (as applicable) the University may direct the guest to leave the Residence and may charge you the daily rate for any unapproved stay. - 3.5.12.
+Guests must leave (and the Resident responsible for the guest must assist them to leave) the Residence immediately if requested to do so by the University's nominated representative for any reason.
+The University may contact security and/or police if the guest fails to comply with any such direction. - 3.5.13.
+Guests to catered residence must pre-purchase meal vouchers.

+4. Wellbeing